Theory of Operation

 Detecting Reliability Errors

-This version of the SPI_DEVICE IP implements the parity to detect bit flip errors on the internal SRAM.
+This version of the SPI Device IP implements the parity to detect bit flip errors on the internal SRAM.
 The HW checks the parity error when the SW reads data from the SRAM.
 The error is reported to the SW via TL D channel error signal.
 SW is recommended to discard the current context if any transaction is ongoing then to reset the IP.

 Design Details